-We draw attention to the fact that the financial information has been prepared in accordance with the reporting requirements referred to above.
+We draw attention to the fact that the financial information has been prepared in accordance with the Reporting Requirements.
 The financial information is prepared to assist the Chief Agent of the Party to meet the requirements of the Canada Elections Act.
 As a result, the financial information may not be suitable for another purpose.
-Our report is intended solely for the Chief Agent of the Party and the Chief Electoral Officer and should not be distributed to or used by parties other than the Chief Agent of the Party and the Chief Electoral Officer.
-Our opinion is not modified in respect of this matter.
+Our report is intended solely for the Chief Agent of the Party and the Chief Electoral Officer.